Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Conclusions

 \section{Conclusions}

-We proposed the hybrid-Voronoi model able to account for the nuclear stiffness in influencing the collective behavior of biological tissues, building on key models that capture the mechanical and dynamic properties of cellular structures.
-Tissue models are governed by specific degrees of freedom, notably shape fluctuations, which play a critical role in driving the transition between jamming and unjamming states, and cellular motility, which induces glassy dynamics.
-However, cells are not fully deformable; they contain a stiff nucleus that limits their malleability, raising the question of how this nuclear stiffness impacts collective tissue behavior.
+We introduced the hybrid-Voronoi model, able to account for the nuclear hardness in influencing the collective behavior of cell colonies.
 Previous research has shown that nuclear rigidity can significantly affect tissue dynamics and morphogenesis, yet integrating this aspect into computational models has often proven challenging.
 To address this, our model utilizes a hybrid Voronoi approach, enabling the simulation of cells in both mesenchymal and epithelial phases by adjusting the strength of the vertex energy.
-This approach provides a smooth transition from particle-based to confluent modeling, effectively capturing cellular phase behavior without the computational cost and extensive parameter tuning required by phase-field models.
+This approach provides a smooth transition from particle-based to Voronoi models, effectively capturing cellular phase behavior without the computational cost and extensive parameter tuning required by phase-field models.

-The hybrid Voronoi model requires only minimal parameterization—namely, the nuclear stiffness, shape parameter, and motility parameter—allowing for efficient yet realistic simulations of collective cell dynamics.
-This streamlined parameter set provides a powerful tool for exploring how variations in nuclear stiffness influence tissue behavior, offering valuable insights into the mechanics underlying tissue organization and transitions.
+The model requires only a minimal parameterization—namely, the nuclear hardness, shape parameter, and motility parameter—allowing for efficient yet realistic simulations of collective cell dynamics.
+This streamlined parameter set provides a powerful tool for exploring how variations in nuclear hardness influence tissue behavior, offering valuable insights into the mechanics underlying tissue organization and transitions.

-Using the relative strength between excluded volume forces and Voronoi forces, we observe that Voronoi interactions promote uniform configurations so that MIPS reverse into a homogeneous active fluid phase and eventually to disordered solids.
-In other words, as a general result, we obtain that surface interactions such as the ones generated by the Vertex configurational tend to destroy any kind of cluster formation: this is a critical feature that might be tested against experiments.